 Throughout the year, our daily activities change in response to seasons and weather.
-In winter, we may be more likely to use candles, fireplaces, and space heaters, therefore home fires are more prevalent.
+In the winter, we may be more likely to use candles, fireplaces, and space heaters, therefore home fires are more prevalent.
 In the summer, drowning deaths are more common as we participate in more water-related activities.

 Source: National Safety Council analysis of National Center for Health Statistics (NCHS) mortality data, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.